Chapter 1: A Low Standing Some-None

 Most of what to expect from this novel is given in the cover-page.

 Aside from that, I wanted to post notes on certain words, which would have given the phonetic pronunciation of words, or meanings of words.
-But until some function for notes come up, such as even a footnote, please do bear with this form.
+But until some function for notes come up, they will remain as footnotes.
+Please do bear with this form.
 I apologise for the inconvenience, dear readers.